-Kim Jong-il's wife, and mother of Kim Jong-un and Kim Jong-chul.
+Kim Jong-il's wife, and mother of Kim Jong-un, Kim Jong-chul and Kim Yo-Jong.
 A Japanese-Korean woman who was born in 1952 as part of the zainichi Korean community, she was repatriated to North Korea in the 1960s.
 Her father worked in a sewing factory for the Imperial Japanese Army.
 She joined a dance troupe in Pyongyang, where she caught the eye of Kim Jong-il.
 As North Korea's songbun caste system considers the Japanese (or people who collaborated with them) the worst of the worst, most North Koreans have no idea that she has Japanese blood, and her real name is a state secret.note "Ko Young-hee" is what most people called her, but the latest propaganda film about her life named her "Lee Eun-mi".
 She died of breast cancer in Paris in 2004.

 Kim Jong-nam and Kim Jong-chul

 Kim Jong-un's elder brothers.
 Kim Jong-nam was the front-runner to succeed Kim Jong-il — until he was caught trying to enter Japan on a forged Dominican passport.
 His purpose?
 To go to Tokyo Disneyland.
 He was believed to live in Macau, China, but he did return for his father's funeral in 2011.
-He was killed in February 2017 in Kuala Lumpur International Airport at the hands of, allegedly, North Korean agents.
+He was killed in February 2017 in Kuala Lumpur International Airport by the plot of, allegedly, North Korean agents.
 Probably ordered by his half-brother.

 Kim Jong-chul was the obvious next in line, but his father considered him too "weak" and "effeminate" to be the leader.
 It is unknown if this is because he was simply overly sensitive, outright homosexual, or (gasp) concerned about the welfare of the Korean people.